* Po-Russki means ‘in Russian’

-The Fund for the 150th Anniversary of Regular Legislative Work in Finland encourages Finns to study Russian language and culture and supports the teaching.
-The anniversary fund, which the Finnish Parliament has donated for the said purpose, is managed by Cultura Foundation.
+The Fund for the 150th Anniversary of Regular Legislative Work in Finland encourages Finns to study the Russian language and culture, and supports the teaching.
+The anniversary fund, which the Finnish Parliament has donated for the said purpose, is managed by the Cultura Foundation.
 Learn more: http://www.culturas.fi/en/anniversary-fund

-– increases the popularity of Russian laguage studies among Finns
+– increase the popularity of the Russian language studies among Finns

-– improves the understanding of Russian culture in Finland
+– improve the understanding of Russian culture in Finland

-– helps to support the language and culture of immigrants.
+– help to support the language and culture of immigrants.

-– builds a multicultural Satakunta in a positive manner
+– build a multicultural Satakunta in a positive manner

-– develops the Russian language knowledge to meet the requirements of the working life
+– develop the Russian language knowledge to meet the requirements of the working life

 – encourages bilingual children to speak Russian

-In many families the parents come from two different cultures, the other being Finnish and the other from another culture (Russia, Armenia, Ukraine, Belarus, Estonia, Latvia, Lithuania and so on).
-The backround cultures are from several different countries, all united by Russian language.
+In many families the parents come from two different cultures, the one being Finnish and the other one from another culture (Russia, Armenia, Ukraine, Belarus, Estonia, Latvia, Lithuania and so on).
+The background cultures are from several different countries, all united by Russian language.

 For adults and young people:

-“Let’s speak Russian” language and literature groups for 5 to 13 years old.
-Studying language at a second mother tongue stage and developing vocabulary through folk art, tradition and literature.
+“Let’s speak Russian” language and literature groups for children 5 to 13 years old.
+Studying and managing a language at a second mother tongue level, and expending the vocabulary through folk art, tradition and literature.

-“Fairy tale world” Russian folk stories for 7 to 12 years old.
-Reading, conversations and analysing improve the development of language and analytical skills.
-Stuffed toys (the characters of a table theatre) are sewed by own hands at a class and used in the fairytale puppet theatre.
-The theatre shows are organised to all the children of language nests, participants of the clubs, and their families.
+“Fairy tale world” Russian folk stories for children 7 to 12 years old.
+Reading, conversations and analyses improve the development of language and analytical skills.
+Children sew stuffed toys (the characters of a table theatre) by their own hands at a class, and can use them in the fairy tale puppet theatre.
+The theatre shows are organised for all the children of the language nests, participants of the clubs, and their families.

-“Let’s sing in Russian” Russian music groups for 3 to 5 years old.
-The vocabulary is increased through Russian folk- and children’s songs.
+“Let’s sing in Russian” Russian music for groups of children 3 to 5 years old.
+The vocabulary is increased through Russian folk- and songs for children.
 Music supports the language skills of small children.
 The main idea is connecting music, movement and speech, which improves the correct pronunciation and prevents speech disorders.